MrBrunotte/CSS-animations-part-one-/README.md

 going to happen.
 In that case, the default value will be used, and that is 0 seconds.
 Therefore that animation will be instant.
 It will happen, but so fast that we will not be able to see it.
 The animation-timing-functions is applied at the beginning and the end of the keyfram.

+##### Challenge
+Make a ball jump up and down.
+It should go from 0px to 100px.
+One animation cycle should take half of a second and the animation should run infinitely.
+It should be called jump.

+The class is called .ball and the keframe is named jump

+#### Move, Scale and Spin the elements
+The first value in the CSS3 transformational functions is for the X-axis: the second is for the Y-axis.
+If only one value is defined, it will be applied to both axis.